LibrariesHacked/librarieshacked.github.io/_posts/2023-01-23-digital-grants-programme.md

 published: true
 ---

-The British Library's [LibraryOn](https://libraryon.org/) team ran [a survey on digital grants](https://docs.google.com/forms/d/e/1FAIpQLSfoV6dqZvkDw94rqOHSl6J_oCHULu9ERvBd9XXGAyiCubykTA/viewform?fbzx=6567663660189811631) to get an idea of current digital needs.
-Details copied below:
+The British Library [LibraryOn](https://libraryon.org/) team ran [a survey on digital grants](https://docs.google.com/forms/d/e/1FAIpQLSfoV6dqZvkDw94rqOHSl6J_oCHULu9ERvBd9XXGAyiCubykTA/viewform?fbzx=6567663660189811631) to get an idea of current digital needs.

 > Next year we’ll be awarding 20-50 capital grants to public library services in England.
 We anticipate individual grants ranging from around £10,000 to £70,000, but this will be confirmed based on feedback.
 Details will be published in early 2023, with applications opening in the spring and activity to be completed by the end of next year.
 >
 > The grant programme complements the national development of the LibraryOn platform, and aims to improve the online presence of local libraries and increase digital capability.
 We envisage the grants being used on the implementation and testing of new digital products and services, or enhancing existing offers.
 >
-> **LibraryOn digital survey**
+> **Digital survey**

 This is now closed.
-It asked for what services would use a digital grant for, and what they felt would be most useful for the library service.
+It asked what services would use a digital grant for, and what they felt would be most useful.

 It would be interesting to hear the ideas for digital projects.
 In the spirit of proposing ideas, here are 5 on my wish list.